cil0834/project5/README.md

 The first part of the panel is the JLabel that says "Enter Hamming Dist:"
 Next to that component is a JTextField that represents the value of the JSlider under it.
-The JSlider can be moved to change the value of the JTextField, and when the Show Station button under it is hit the strings with a hamming distance of the value in the JTextField in relation to the String in the JComboBox are displayed If the Show Station button is hit before there is a value in JTextField is assigned an error message is displayed in the error JTextField
+The JSlider can be moved to change the value of the JTextField, and when the Show Station button under it is hit the strings with a hamming distance of the value in the JTextField in relation to the String in the JComboBox are displayed int a JTextArea.
+Since there are sometimes over 100 strings, especially for the hamming 4 value, the JTextArea is put into a scroll pane
+If the Show Station button is hit before there is a value in JTextField is assigned an error message is displayed in the error JTextField